Quick Start

 Choosing the Camera

-UCameraManager allows you to access CameraInfo objects and create CameraDevice objects.
-It's a persistent singleton, so add it to a GameObject in the first scene it's referenced in, and it can be used in any scene loaded thereafter.
+The package provides a prefab which includes the script and references the built-in conversion shader.
+It's a persistent singleton, so add it to the first scene it's referenced in so it can be used in any scene loaded thereafter.

 Opening the Camera

-If the camera couldn't open, release its native resources by awaiting camera.DisposeAsync().
-You can yield async calls in coroutines using the package-provided .Yield() extension.
+If the camera couldn't open, release its native resources by awaiting CameraDevice.DisposeAsync().

 Creating a Capture Session